 The New is the oldest river in North America and second oldest in the world.
 It begins in North Carolina and flows northward for 160 miles through Virginia before it turns into Bluestone Lake in West Virginia.

-Fishery: The New rivals the James and Rappahannock rivers as one of the best sport fisheries in Virginia: smallmouth bass, spotted bass, largemouth bass, rock bass, striped bass, white bass, hybrid striped bass, muskellunge, walleye, black crappie, channel catfish, flathead catfish, yellow perch, redbreast sunfish, and bluegill.
+Fishery: The New rivals the James and Rappahannock rivers as one of the best sport fisheries in Virginia: smallmouth bass, spotted bass, largemouth bass, rock bass, striped bass, hybrid striped bass, muskellunge, walleye, black crappie, channel catfish, flathead catfish, yellow perch, redbreast sunfish, and bluegill.
 State records include musky (45 lbs.
 8 oz.), smallmouth (8 lbs.
 1 oz.), and walleye (15 lbs.
 15 oz.).
-The state record spotted bass came out of Claytor Lake in 1993 at 3 lbs.
-10 oz.

 Access: Plenty of excitement for whitewater enthusiasts, with several major Class II–III rapids.
 There is also an abundance of flatwater to please motor boaters and canoeists.
 Numerous sites are available; see the website.